devroopsaha744/voicebook/README.md

 2) The assistant’s tool_calls are executed locally and results are attached as tool messages.
 3) A follow-up completion produces the final user-facing answer using the tool results.
 For normal Q&A without tools, the assistant responds directly in the first completion.

-4) TTS response with AWS Polly
+4) TTS response with ElevenLabs

-After the LLM generates text, the server synthesizes speech with AWS Polly to MP3 using pollySynthesizeMp3 (lib/services/awsPolly.ts).
+After the LLM generates text, the server synthesizes speech with ElevenLabs Flash to MP3 using elevenlabsSynthesizeMp3 (lib/services/elevenlabsTts.ts).
 The MP3 buffer is sent over the same WebSocket to the browser.
 The client decodes and plays it immediately.
-MP3 keeps payloads small and decode/stream overhead low compared to raw PCM or WAV from other services.
+MP3 keeps payloads small and decode/stream overhead low compared to raw PCM or WAV.

 5) Session persistence in Redis